 Common mistakes

-- No source — FAQ is invented in a vacuum, not tied to tickets / reviews / analytics
+- No source — the FAQ is invented in a vacuum, not tied to tickets, reviews, or analytics.

-- No update cycle — last reviewed 2024, answers reference policies that have since changed
+- No update cycle — last reviewed two years ago, answers reference policies that have since changed.

 Related